microsoft/AdaptiveCards/source/nodejs/adaptivecards-designer/README.md

 ## Hosting Pic2Card Service

-Pic2Card is a ML based service which converts GUI image into adaptive card payload JSON.
+Pic2Card is a ML based service which converts a graphical image (such as a PNG or JPEG) into an Adaptive Card JSON payload.

 To setup the pic2card ML service follow the instructions given in the below link.